koii-network/docs/tutorials/archiver/task-structure.md

 ### **Implementation Details:**

-- The crawler is started when an instance of the `TwitterTask` class is created.
 - The Twitter adapter takes the environment variables `TWITTER_USERNAME` and `TWITTER_PASSWORD` to authenticate the Twitter session.

 - To validate a round of results from another node, the class retrieves the data from the provided CID.
 It then performs a random check on a predefined threshold of the records against the actual Twitter content.
 If any check fails, the validation returns `false`.
-We are using this for our audit.
+We are using this for our audit step.

 ### **Dependencies:**